 When he finally does start pretending to be a Jew, he is shocked by all the prejudice he encounters, as when he tries to check into a high-class hotel and is refused service.
 Well, what did he think was going to happen?
 In fact, he seems to know less about anti-Semitism than everyone else in the movie.
 We get the impression that the person most ignorant about anti-Semitism has been picked to write an article about it.
 His girlfriend Kathy (Dorothy McGuire) has to tell him that people with houses in nice neighborhoods have a gentleman’s agreement not to sell or rent to Jews.
 Why is it that she knows about this, but he does not?
 Maybe she should be writing the article.
 At the very least, Phil could have collaborated with his Jewish friend and with his Jewish secretary.
 Instead, the man who knows least about anti-Semitism thinks he has to write the article all by himself.

-And this raises the question, Why not have a Jew write the article?
+And this raises the question, why not have a Jew write the article?
 It does turn out that the magazine Phil is going to write the article for discriminates against Jews in its hiring policy, which Minify changes when he becomes aware of it.
 But that doesn’t explain why Minify, who seems so determined to combat anti-Semitism, did not hire a Jew to do the job from the very beginning.
-We almost get the feeling that the article (and the movie itself, for that matter) would not be meaningful unless the Jewish experience were filtered through the mind of a gentile.
+We almost get the feeling that the article (and the movie itself, for that matter) would not be meaningful unless the Jewish experience was filtered through the mind of a gentile.
+In other words, a Jew cannot be trusted to give an honest report on how he is treated.
+He might exaggerate the abuse he suffers to gain advantage over gentiles.